 This topic sets out how to apply for the ACCS (temporary financial hardship) and covers:

-• applying for ACCS (temporary financial hardship),
+• applying for ACCS (temporary financial hardship)

-• information required when applying for ACCS (temporary financial hardship),
+• information required when applying for ACCS (temporary financial hardship)

-• applying for more than 1 child,
+• applying for more than one child

 • re-applying for the same circumstance.